How do I know if I have weak pelvic muscles?

 Banish the idea it is a 'little old lady' problem!
 3 out of 4 women have weakened pelvic muscles and for most it starts in their 20's and 30's.

 Moral of the story: your muscles naturally weaken at any age, but they also naturally respond quickly to targeted exercise at any age.

 Okay.
 So what are the signs you should be aware of?
-There is quite a wide range of issues you could be experiencing.
+There is quite a wide range of issues you could be experiencing from urine and gas leakage to constipation to vaginal dryness.
 Let's break it down:

 Signs of Incontinence

 Here are some examples of how leakage may slowly be taking over your life: Do avoid exercises like jumps and squats?
 Do you have to use special tricks and techniques to avoid leakage when playing sports or running?
 Does a good hard laugh, cough, or sneeze make you tinkle?
 Are you purposely dehydrating, or going to the bathroom often, to try to control leaks?
 Are you using menstrual pads daily, even when not menstruating, to try to catch leaks?
 Do you wear only dark clothes to hide accidents?
 Do you have to change clothes often?
 Have you been avoiding dancing and concerts?
 Do you find it a problem to go to events where you will be forced to sit for a couple of hours without an easy and elegant exit to a restroom?
 Do you avoid staying overnight at someone's house?
 Do you avoid travel?
 Do you avoiding dating because you can't imagine how to explain the gas, urine, or fecal leakage to your date?